achmad-irfan/gettaxxi/README.md

 <p style="margin-left: 20px">•  Number of accidents by day </p>

 <h3>3.
 Dataset:</h3>
+<p style="margin-left: 20px">The project source is from stratascratch platfrom and can be accessed in this following link : <a href="https://platform.stratascratch.com/data-projects/insights-failed-orders">Click here</a></p>
 <p style="margin-left: 20px">Data can be access in the following link : <a href="https://drive.google.com/file/d/1wiFf1VpFRXXUz9XpHjb--6vFDoNiCVDK/view?usp=sharing">Click here</a></p>
 <h3>4.
 Data Preparation</h3>
 <h4 style="margin-left: 10px">4.1 Data Validation</h4>